 When I posted my recipe for sweet potato hummus a few weeks ago, I suspected it would be a hit, and I was right.
 In the time since I first shared it, a ton of readers have tried, modified, and repeated the recipe.
 Hooray!
 I love when the things I like to eat are as well loved by others as they are by me.

 I have two favorite dips/spreads.
 Hummus is one.
 The other is cashew cheese, and I love it for pretty much the exact same reasons I love hummus: it’s tasty, addictive, versatile, and completely open to modification.
-Just as there are tons of hummus varieties to enjoy—red pepper, sundried tomato, olive, sesame, mixed veggie—so too are there hundreds of ways to enjoy cashew cheese.
-I tend to like it best mixed with sundried tomato and basil—“pizza cheese,” I call it—but I’ve also mixed it with dried cherries and lemon zest, mixed herbs, and red pepper flakes.
-No matter what I do with it, it’s delicious.
+Just as there are tons of hummus varieties to enjoy—red pepper, sun-dried tomato, olive, sesame, mixed veggie—so too are there hundreds of ways to enjoy cashew cheese.
+I tend to like it best mixed with sundried tomato and basil—“pizza cheese,” I call it—but this sweet potato cashew cheese is quickly becoming a new favorite.

 I first tried this cheese in a collard wrap for lunch, and loved it:

 If you make anything this weekend, make this.
-It’s a wonderful high-raw spread.
-Note that canned pumpkin or squash would be equally good in the recipe—just measure out a heaping cup!
+It’s a wonderful spread.
+Note that canned pumpkin or squash would be equally good in the recipe—just measure out a heaping cup.

-And on that note, I have a ton of flashcards to make (my first set of midterms are next week—oy!) and M’s due to arrive in a couple of hours 🙂
+On that note, I have a ton of flashcards to make, and M’s due to arrive in a couple of hours.
+Happy Friday!